 Talk to a doctor: A doctor needs to check your blood pressure at least once every two years.
 In between those appointments, many pharmacies have blood pressure machines you can use to track your own BP for free.
-Give them a try — although they shouldn’t replace a doctor visit.
+Give them a try — although they shouldn’t replace a doctor’s visit.

 Maintain a healthy lifestyle: A four-part plan can work wonders here.
 Part 1: Eat a balanced diet that includes more fruits and vegetables and less sugar and salt.
-Part 2: Maintain a healthy body weight.
+Part 2: Maintain healthy body weight.
 If you are overweight, losing even a modest amount of weight can help reduce your blood pressure.
 Part 3: Limit your alcohol intake to 1 or 2 drinks per day.
 And last but not least: learn how to keep stress under control.

 So what about giraffes?

 The long-necked animal’s record-setting blood pressure — 280-over-180 — is more than DOUBLE that of humans.
-For good reason: It takes a lot of force to get blood from their hearts to their brains when the two organs are separated by around two metres!
+For a good reason: It takes a lot of force to get blood from their hearts to their brains when the two organs are separated by around two metres!
 That’s why giraffe hearts, at about 11 kilograms, are the largest of any land mammal.

 Now you’re WAY ahead of the curve when it comes to understanding blood pressure AND giraffe anatomy!
 Useful and useless facts, together at last…

-Do you have an awesome fun fact you’d like to share?
+Do you have an awesome animal fun fact you’d like to share?
 Go right ahead in the comments below!

 Are you trying to get a handle on your health?
 If so, we’ve got your back!